apify/apify-docs/sources/platform/storage/key_value_store.md

 ### Apify API

-The [Apify API](/api/v2#/reference/key-value-stores) enables you programmatic acces to your key-value stores using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
+The [Apify API](/api/v2#/reference/key-value-stores) enables you programmatic access to your key-value stores using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 If you are accessing your datasets using the `username~store-name` [store ID format](./index.md), you will need to use your secret API token.
 You can find the token (and your user ID) on the [Integrations](https://console.apify.com/account#/integrations) tab of **Settings** page of your Apify account.